finagle/finch/docs/request.md

 ### Custom Request Types

+**Important:** It's not recommended to use custom request types since it doesn't fit well into the Finch philosophy based on the concepts of functional programming (programming with functions).
+Finch's idiomatic style is based on the idea ["your server is a function"][0] and promotes using simple functions `HttpRequest => A` (i.e., `RequestReader`s) instead of overriding the request types.
+A most common pattern is to implement authorization using Finagle filters and custom request type, i.e., `AuthRequest`.
+In Finch, the same may be achieved using `RequestReader[AuthorizedUser]` composed in every endpoint requiring the information about current user.
+Custom request types will likely be deprecated in favour of `RequestReader`s in 0.8.0.

 An `Endpoint` doesn't have any constraints on its type parameters.
 In fact any `Req` and `Rep` types may be used in `Endpoint` with just one requirement: there should be an implicit view `Req => HttpRequest` available in the scope.
 This approach allows to define custom request types using composition but not inheritance.
 More precisely, the